sankar-mangalam/Interactive-Dashboard-for-EV-flexibility-in-Residential-Energy-System/README.md

 ## Would you like to know more?
 **The link to the journal paper with detailed methodology and analysis will be updated soon**

-This dashboard was developed as part of research on  **EV flexibility in residential energy systems**.
+This dashboard was developed as part of research on  **Implementation of Vehicle-to-Grid services in Sweden** funded by Vinnova and coordinated by Polestar Performance AB

 **Author:** Sankar Mangalath Ramasan
 **Affiliation:** Chalmers University of Technology